Wherever you are in your product development lifecycle,

 The FDA classifies medical devices by their potential risk – categorizing them by low with Class I, medium with Class II, and high with Class III.
 A Class I device could be as simple as a bandage, while a Class III device is used in supporting or sustaining human life, carries substantial importance in preventing impairment of human health, and presents a potential unreasonable risk of illness or injury.
 FDA Design Control guidance requires all Class II and Class III devices go through the process, but most Class I devices are exempt.

 FDA Design Control guidance requires several medical device design components be included in the creation of your product:

 At Sterling Medical Devices, we are experts on the FDA approval process.
-In fact, we have hundreds of approval success stories and have never faced a rejection when working with one of our clients.
+In fact, we have hundreds of approval success stories.
 If we can help you navigate FDA Design Control guidance with our medical device equipment design services, please contact us today.

 February 18, 2021